simul/simul.github.io/changelist.md

 Thu 16 Jan : CMake allows SIMUL_BUILD_SHADERS to be false, so shaders are not built.
 Thu 16 Jan : Force Cmake to actually build shader projects...
 Thu 16 Jan : Force Cmake to not exclude shader projects from build.
 Why would it do this?
-Thu 16 Jan : Added Documentation for Rainbows.
-Other minor fixes.
-Wed 15 Jan : Added missing image
-Wed 15 Jan : Doc Updates
-Wed 15 Jan : Rainbows now use a moisture value found in the nearFarTexture.
-Moisture values is saved into RaytracePixelOutput::nearFarDepth.w
-Wed 15 Jan : Documentation Updates
-Wed 15 Jan : CMake functional for samples.
-Include SkySequencer in main SDK installer.
-Tue 14 Jan : Update water changes from base 4.2
-Tue 14 Jan : Fix for OpenGL, Add half4 support to SFX for OpenGL only.
-Mon 13 Jan : Fix for DX12 and Vulkan.
-OpenGL is WIP.
-Mon 13 Jan : Using the view position, instead of just height. simul::vulkan::DeviceManagerInternal store the VkPhysicalDeviceFeatures, queried from the gpu. vkCreateDevice queries against the stored VkPhysicalDeviceFeatures for compatibility. simul::vulkan::Texture::IsValid() check for a valid object handle as well.

 <hr>